Bruceli-iscool/Lascal/README.md

-# Liscal
+# Lascal
-The Liscal programming language
+The Lascal programming language